ramiror/spanglish/README.md

 Over likes there's nothing written about | Taste is subjective To be of wood | To be bad (dancer, actor)
 I sang "fir" (sic) | Dibs
-Good advantage | Bon appetite
+Good advantage | Enjoy your meal
 To another thing butterfly | Moving on
 You are taking me the hair | You are kidding me
 To do egg | Slack off